-- 9.4 In relation to Transpower infrastructure, Ms Rodrigo noted that the applicant has agreed to the recommended condition requiring separation distances from any such infrastructure and that this issue was therefore resolved. - 9.5 Ms Rodrigo made a similar point on water metering, noted that the applicant's proposal to install a water meter for the take from Lake Aviemore has resolved this issue. - 9.6 On this issue of minimum lake levels, Ms Rodrigo noted that MEL has provided derogation approval to Aviemore Ltd provided that they adopt a higher minimum lake level (267.7m asl) than what the plan requires (265.5m asl).
-The applicant had agreed to this higher level and given that this is a more conservative minimum lake level than what is recommended by the WCWARP, Ms Rodrigo did not have any concerns with this amendment to the application.
+9.13 MEL has provided derogation approval to Aviemore Ltd provided that it adopts a higher minimum lake level than the plan requires, being 228.7m asl.
+The applicant has agreed to this higher level and given that this is a more conservative minimum lake level than what is recommended by the WCWARP, Ms Rodrigo did not have any concerns with this amendment to the application.